chanzuckerberg/cryoet-data-portal/docs/cryoet_data_portal_docsite_FAQ.md

 PRE 10004/
 ```

 To download a file, We can use the `s3` and `cp` as the `<command>` and `<subcommand>`, respectively.
-The basic structure of this command is `aws s3 cp --no-sign-request [s3 bucket URL] [Local destination path]`, where the `Local destination path` is whereever you'd like the file to be downloaded.
+The basic structure of this command is `aws s3 cp --no-sign-request [s3 bucket URL] [Local destination path]`, where the `Local destination path` is wherever you'd like the file to be downloaded.
 For example, to download a particular JSON file of tomogram metadata into a folder called "Downloads" use:

 ```
 aws s3 cp --no-sign-request s3://cryoet-data-portal-public/10000/TS_026/Tomograms/VoxelSpacing13.48/CanonicalTomogram/tomogram_metadata.json ~/Downloads/